Experiencing Culture Through Food: 6 Classic Dishes In Seville

 When I first arrived in Seville, my employer was kind enough to take me to a tapas bar and point out the exact dishes that embody Sevilla.
 My first true meal here could not have been more representative of the city itself.
-Since then, I've learned much more about all of Sevilla's traditional dishes.
+Since then while attempting to find the best way to learn Spanish, I've learned much more about all of Sevilla's traditional dishes.
 I'd like to share those with you so you don't miss out on anything that Seville has to offer!

 The dishes described in this post are all traditional dishes here in Sevilla, but they are all very different in taste and preparation.
 Of course, these dishes will vary immensely between eateries as each chef likes to put his or her own spin on them.
 But no matter where, these dishes will never fail to disappoint! *All dish descriptions are preceded by an image of the dish being described*

 Salmorejo - Though technically having originated in Cordoba, Seville claims rights to this refreshing tomato dish as well!
 Typically a purée of skinned tomatoes and bread with a bit of olive oil and garlic, there are of course a huge range of variations on this dish.
 Though I will say some tapas locations don't quite succeed in GREAT Salmorejo, don't let one bad experience stop you from ordering it again.
 It can be absolutely incredible in many restaurants and you'll be glad you kept trying it when you find a place that truly masters it.
 (For a very non-traditional spin on this dish, check out Sal Gorda in Alfalfa.
 They do a green tomato version of it that is almost the consistency of mayonnaise, though their menu changes frequently.)